rioobod/team-profile-generator/README.md

-# team-profile-generator
+# Project Title
+Team profile generator

+## Project Description
-node.js command line application
+A node.js command line application that takes information about an employee team and generates a webpage displaying summaries for each employee.